Academic Affairs • 423.652.4737

 and concentrations in fields such as business, nursing, law, medical and health sciences,

-pharmacy, digital media, education, and humanities.
-Graduate programs are offered
+pharmacy, education, and humanities.
+Graduate programs are offered in business administration,

-in business administration, education, and nursing.
-A number of research, off-campus
+education, and nursing.
+A number of research, off-campus learning opportunities, and

 any race, color, national or ethnic origin, sex, age, or disability.
 King University